• Skip to primary navigation

 close up of an Easter bundt cake amde with sour cream and chocolate, topped with chocolate ganache, and decorated with Easter eggs.

-This easy and moist Easter bundt cake is a homemade sour cream chocolate cake topped with a dripping semi-sweet chocolate ganache and decorated with fun sprinkles and Easter chocolate eggs.
+This fun, easy, and moist Easter bundt cake recipe is a homemade sour cream chocolate cake topped with a dripping semi-sweet chocolate ganache and decorated with fun sprinkles and Easter chocolate eggs.
 It is one of the best cakes you'll ever have!

 Course:Dessert